fbcotter/dataset_loading/README.rst

     $ pip install -r requirements.txt
     $ pip install -e .

-I would recommend to download and install (with the editable flag), as it is likely you'll want to tweak things/add functions more quickly than I can handle pull requests.
+It is recommended to download and install (with the editable flag), as it is likely you'll want to tweak things/add functions more quickly than we can handle pull requests.

 Further documentation